 Experiential Learning Theory

-Kolb includes this ‘cycle of learning’ as a central principle his experiential learning theory, typically expressed as four-stage cycle of learning, in which ‘immediate or concrete experiences’ provide a basis for ‘observations and reflections’.
-These ‘observations and reflections’ are assimilated and distilled into ‘abstract concepts’ producing new implications for action which can be ‘actively tested’ in turn creating new experiences.
+Kolb includes this ‘cycle of learning’ as a central principle of his experiential learning theory, typically expressed as the four-stage cycle of learning, in which ‘immediate or concrete experiences’ provide a basis for ‘observations and reflections’.
+These ‘observations and reflections’ are assimilated and distilled into ‘abstract concepts’ producing new implications for action that can be ‘actively tested’ in turn creating new experiences.

 Kolb’s model, therefore, works on two levels – a four-stage cycle: